Health suggestions for the use of natural bile acids

 Both GALLMET products contain similar amounts of bile acids, but GALLMET-M also contains herbs that complement the digestive benefits of bile acids.

-When buying more than one bottle of GALLMET bile acid capsules at the same time, we give a quantity discount!
+Multiple bottles of GALLMET-Mix and Natural capsules purchased at the same time we give a quantity discount!

 Use GALLMET at your own risk and it is recommended that you consult your doctor!